mykoladev0220/ROR-ecommerce/README.md

 # Rails E Commerce

-**Rails E Commerce** is a Fullstack Ruby on Rails e-commerce application that provides a shopping cart experience and serves as an API.
+This is a Fullstack Ruby on Rails e-commerce application that provides a shopping cart experience.
+It allows users to browse products, add them to their cart, modify their choices, and proceed to checkout.
+It also provides a RESTful API that can be used to interact with the app.

+Note: App can be further developed according to future needs or requirements.

 ![Screenshot 2023-06-19 at 15-54-06 RailsECommerce](https://github.com/egemen-dev/rails_e_commerce/assets/93445248/809bebfc-ac27-4306-9bbc-03eb705d84fa)